andy-maier/ansible-doc-template-extractor/examples/output/xyz_upgrade_options.rst

 This playbook upgrades an XYZ container to a new version.

+An example list:

+* item 1

+* item 2

 No version check is performed, this playbook simply replaces the container.